 The student is responsible for the submitted work, and the eventual success or failure of the RDP.
 (In endorsing the Notice of Intention to Submit Service Request, the Chair of the School Postgraduate Research Committee, or nominee, does not confirm that the thesis is fit for submission or that the submission will be successful.)

 Provision of Information for New Research Students

 The University is committed to ensuring that students are provided with the appropriate information and support during the initial registration period.
 Through the Welcome and Registration Portal students can complete the registration process for general enrolment, finance and accommodation.
-Students can also access group specific information and checklists which signpost students to the relevant Schools to complete the registration and induction process.
+Students can also access specific information and checklists which signpost students to the relevant Schools to complete the registration and induction process.

 The Graduate School provides a range of activities during the University Welcome Week, and induction sessions in early October and February, to provide NI/GB/EU and international students with a comprehensive induction programme and access to a wide range of information and advice.
 In addition to helping students with the orientation of the wider University, the programme provides a range of activities which encourage postgraduate research students to engage and build up relationships with their peers.
 The Graduate School also delivers regular induction programmes to accommodate new students registering throughout the course of the academic year.

 As part of the University-wide induction sessions, students are introduced to this Code of Practice for Research Degree Programmes, and the Study Regulations for Research Degree Programmes.
 As such, students are briefed on the regulations, processes and practices regarding:

 - External students and students working away from Queen’s (regulation 3).